 Why do people cheat?
 Forty-four percent of men cheat because they want sex more often and 40 percent cheat because they want more variety in their sexual partner.
 Forty percent of women cheat because they want more emotional attention and another 40 percent do so because they want to be reassured that they are desirable.

-In a chilling article on the effects of sexual repression, Christopher Ryan, author of Sex at Dawn, says “Nothing inspires murderous mayhem in human beings more reliably than sexual repression”.
 A study undertaken by the University of Vermont showed that eighty percent of women and 98% of men fantasize about someone other than their partner.
 It is fair to say that the presence of these fantasies indicate an underlying or subconscious desire.
 With this understanding, men and women who remain faithful to their spouses are likely doing so by repressing their sexual desires, which can lead to a wide variety of problems.

 In many monogamous relationships, men may find the need to suppress their innate sexual desires for other women.
 While on the surface they may say they are okay with it, deep down they may feel that they are cutting off a part of themselves or suppressing something healthy and natural for the sake of their partner or what they think is required to create a successful long-term relationship.
 Not only does this have a negative emotional and psychological impact, it also has an adverse physiological impact.